Geetha63/MS-Teams-Scripts/App Installation/README.md

   Input 2 for add App to Tenant, script will fectch the Teams in tenant and adds given App to Teams

-  #### Inputs:
+  ### Inputs

     Client_Id
     Client_Secret
     Tenant_Id
     $OwnerPrincipalName
     $AppName

-##### Prerequisites:
+    UserId and Password: Teams Administrator/Global Administrator

 1. As an Administrator, type PowerShell in the start menu.
-Right-click Windows PowerShell, then select Run as Administrator.
+Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt.

 **Note**: Client id and client secret will be same for every tenant.
 Only tenant id must be changed to requester tenant id